black-purple/arch-xmonad-setup/README.md

 * #### From the AUR

-Here I used yay, but you can use whatever AUR helper you feel confortable with
+Here I used paru, but you can use whatever AUR helper you feel confortable with
 >```
->yay -S android-studio
+>paru -S android-studio
 >```

 * #### Using SNAP package manager